dheerkt/vibefolio/README.md

 3. Add future **projects** as Markdown `(.md)` files to the `_projects` folder.

 ## Google Analytics
-You can add the Javascript into the `default.html` [layout](https://jekyllrb.com/docs/layouts/) right above the `</body>` tag.
+You can add the Javascript into the `home.html` [layout](https://jekyllrb.com/docs/layouts/) right above the `</body>` tag.

 ## Future Updates
 Vibefolio is currently in v0.1.0.
 I initially created this theme for my personal website, where I didn't need to build additional pages like blog posts, contact page, about page, etc. As I eventually update my personal website to add these features, I will update this repository as well.
-No concrete plans as of now.
+No concrete plans or timeline as of now.